Feature-Based Diversity Optimization for Problem Instance Classification: Introduction

 The remainder of this paper is organized as follows.
-Firstly, we introduce the Euclidean TSP and the background on feature based analysis.
-Afterwards, we state our diversity optimization approach for evolving instances according to feature values and report on the impact of diversity optimization in terms of the range of feature values.
-As features value can be very diverse both for easy and hard instances, we consider the combinations of several features for instance classification afterwards.
-We then build a classification model that can classify instances based on hardness and finally finish with some conclusions.
+Firstly, we introduce the Euclidean TSP and the background on feature based analysis in Section~\ref{sec:background}.
+Afterwards, we state our diversity optimization approach for evolving instances according to feature values in Section~\ref{sec:approach} and report on the impact of diversity optimization in terms of the range of feature values in Section~\ref{sec:range}.
+As feature values can be very diverse both for easy and hard instances, in Section~\ref{sec:exp} we consider the combinations of several features for instance classification afterwards.
+We then build a classification model that can classify instances based on hardness and the results are included in Section~\ref{sec:svm}.
+Section~\ref{sec:divAP} discusses how to maximize the diversity over problem hardness and the classification.
+The paper is finalized with some conclusions in Section~\ref{sec:conclusions}.